COURSE POLICY INFORMATION

 Level Changes

-All level changes are subject to administrative approval in collaboration with the classroom teacher, department supervisor, school counselor and parent.
+All level changes are subject to administrative approval in collaboration with the classroom teacher, department supervisor, school counselor, and parent/guardian.
 Students must continue to follow their current schedule while any change is being reviewed and until such time that a schedule change is approved.
-When a student makes level changes, grades will follow the student, however, grade adjustments may be applicable based on individual circumstances.
-In instances where a student is leveling “up”, it is recommended that students be provided with an opportunity to make up designated assignments as an alternative to a reduction in grade.
-Timing and space availability may also be a factor.
+When a student changes levels, their grade follows them to their new course; however, students who level "down" in a course will have an additional five points added to their grade to honor the rigor of the original course.

 Drop Policy

-The teacher, department supervisor, school counselor and parent will be involved in the process prior to the final decision being made by an administrator.
+The classroom teacher, department supervisor, school counselor and parent/guardian will be involved in the process prior to the final decision being made by an administrator.
 Students must continue to attend all classes currently on their schedule while the request for a schedule change is being reviewed.

 Mid-Year and Final Examinations